-Banana Bran Muffins sweetened with mashed bananas and a significantly reduced amount of sugar, chock-full of moisture from low-fat milk and yogurt, and packed with bran cereal and wheat germ!
+Banana Bran Muffins are sweetened with mashed bananas and a significantly reduced amount of sugar, chock-full of moisture from low-fat milk and yogurt, and packed with bran cereal and wheat germ!

 A combination of yogurt, banana, and milk leaves these banana bran muffins wonderfully tender.
 Bran cereal and wheat germ added to the batter offer extra nutrition which will keep you feeling satisfied longer.

 These muffins will be your new favorite way to eat a healthy breakfast!